Dragon (2025 film): Plot

 In 2014, D. Ragavan, a diligent 12th-standard student, wins a gold medal in computer science.
 Encouraged by his achievement, he confesses his feelings to his crush, Anjana, but she rejects him, preferring rebellious boys over well-mannered ones like him.
 Ragavan then transforms into a rebellious student, adopting the moniker "Dragon".
 With his friend Anbu, he builds a notorious reputation at AGS Engineering College in Vellore, accumulating 48 arrears.
 Despite his poor academics, he earns the respect of his peers.

 During a college fest, Dragon gets into a fight and is suspended.
 Dean Mayilvahanan offers him a chance to redeem himself, but Dragon declines.
 After leaving college, he deceives his parents into believing he has an IT job, funding a small allowance through his friends and girlfriend, Keerthi.
 However, Keerthi ends their six-year relationship upon receiving a good marriage proposal, calling Dragon a failure due to his arrears and lack of independence.
 After a drunken accident, Dragon reassesses his life and sets a goal to earn a salary higher than what Keerthi's prospective groom Deepak earns.

-Anbu and Dragon befriend Gowtham, a wealthy man who reveals he secured a job using a fake degree.
-Inspired, Dragon seeks one from the same agency, whose managing director M. S. Rajesh asks ₹1000000.
+Anbu and Dragon befriend Gowtham, a wealthy man who reveals he secured a job using a fake degree provided by an agency.
+Inspired, Dragon seeks one from the agency, whose managing director M. S. Rajesh asks ₹1000000.
 Dragon manipulates his father, Dhanapal, into selling their land to raise funds.
 With the money, he obtains the degree and cheats in a video interview with Vale Kumar, the CEO of a multinational corporation.
 Dragon lands the job with an annual salary of ₹1600000.

 Dragon performs well at work due to his computer science background and earns multiple promotions within three years, securing a transfer to the United States.
 He buys a lavish villa and car, impressing businessman Parasuram, who arranges his daughter Pallavi's marriage with him.
 Dragon and Pallavi fall in love.
 However, Mayilvahanan spots Dragon in his car and confronts him.
 Forced to confess his forgery, Dragon begs Mayilvahanan to stay silent.
 He agrees, provided Dragon clears all arrears in a single attempt within three months.
 Fearing job loss and wedding cancellation, Dragon accepts.
 He secures a three-month work-from-home arrangement, lying to Vale about marriage commitments, and to his family about a training program in Mumbai.